aimms/documentation/webui/workflow-panels.rst

 |

-This setting will result in a workflow panel with two parent steps (indicated by the presence of the sign > on the left side of such a step) as illustrated in the pictures below:
+This setting will result in a workflow panel with two parent steps (indicated by the presence of the '>' sign on the left side of such a step) as illustrated in the pictures below:

 .. image:: images/WF_SubLevels_2.png
     :align: center

-The user can perform a manual click action on the sign > on the left side of a parent step in order to toggle the folding/unfolding of that step in the panel (see also further below).
+The user can perform a manual click action on the '>' sign on the left side of a parent step in order to toggle the folding/unfolding of that step in the panel (see also further below).

 The specification of the ``openClose`` state
 ++++++++++++++++++++++++++++++++++++++++++++

-Also starting from AIMMS 4.92, another (a third) string parameter can be used in the Workflow Settings in order to store the folding state of a parent step, which may be expanded (in 'open' state) or collapsed (in 'close' state) in the workflow panel.
+Also starting from AIMMS 4.92, another (third) string parameter can be used in the Workflow Settings in order to store the folding state of a parent step, which may be expanded (in 'open' state) or collapsed (in 'close' state) in the workflow panel.
 This string parameter must be indexed over both indexes of the set `ExtensionOrder <library.html#extensionorder>`_ (i.e. ``indexWorkflowOrder`` and ``indexNoOfPages``) and over the (pre-declared) index ``indexOpenCloseProps`` of the set OpenCloseStateProperty (which is pre-declared in the "Public Declarations" section of the WebUI Library and contains the set element ``openClose``).
-So, this third configuration parameter should have a model declaration of the following form ``MyWorkflowStepsFoldingStates(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexOpenCloseProps)``.
+So, this third configuration parameter should have a model declaration of the following form:

+ ``MyWorkflowStepsFoldingStates(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexOpenCloseProps)``.

 When a parent step is collapsed, then its child steps are not visible in the workflow panel.
 The child steps are made visible in the panel when the parent step is expanded (see also the pictures above).
 The expanded and collapsed states of a parent step correspond to setting the ``openClose`` option to the values ``open`` and ``close``, respectively (as values of the open/close states configuration parameter mentioned above).